featurist/hyperdom/readme.md

 * `refresh()` refreshes the whole UI for the attachment.
 (Other attached UIs aren't refreshed.)
 * `refresh(component)` just refreshes the component.
 See [components](#components).

+### Refreshify

+Sometimes you have an event handler in another framework (e.g. jQuery) that modifies the model.
+You want to refresh the page after that event handler has executed.
+You can use `plastiq.html.refreshify(handler)` to return a new handler that refreshes the page after your event handler has run.

 ### Promises

 If your model uses promises, your view can represent the different states of the promise: pending, fulfilled or rejected.
 This allows your view to render accordingly a loading spinner, the result, or indeed an error if one ocurrs.